iProov/ios/README.md

 * **apiError** - An issue occurred with the API (e.g. timeout, disconnection, etc.).
 Consult the error associated value (or localizedDescription in Objective-C) for more information.
 * **streamingError** - An error occurred with the video streaming process.
 Consult the error associated value (or localizedDescription in Objective-C) for more information.
-* **alreadyEnrolled** - During enrolment, a user with this username has already enrolled. unknownIdentity	Some Service Providers will reject invalid usernames. userPressedBack	The user voluntarily pressed the back button to end the claim userPressedHome	The user voluntarily pressed the device’s home button to send the app to the background. unsupportedDevice	The device is not supported, i.e. does not have a front-facing camera.
-(At present, this error should never be triggered!) unknownError	An unknown error has occurred (this should not happen!)
+* **alreadyEnrolled** - During enrolment, a user with this username has already enrolled.
+* **unknownIdentity** - Some Service Providers will reject invalid usernames.
+* **userPressedBack** - The user voluntarily pressed the back button to end the claim
+* **userPressedHome** - The user voluntarily pressed the device’s home button to send the app to the background.
+* **unsupportedDevice** - The device is not supported, i.e. does not have a front-facing camera.
+(At present, this error should never be triggered!)
+* **unknownError** - An unknown error has occurred (this should not happen!)

 **_Objective-C:_**